kennedy-whytech/pulumi-python/README.md

 Before running this program, ensure you have the following:
 1. Python 3.6 or later
 2. Pulumi CLI
-3. AWS Account and configured AWS credentials
+3. AWS Account and configured AWS credentials, Prepare for a IAM user (iac_user) with sufficent permission for the depployment

 Quick Start
 1. Clone this repository and navigate to the repo's root directory in your terminal.